next-actions/pytest-mh/docs/config.rst

 Multihost configuration
 #######################

-The multihost configuration file contains definition of the domains, hosts and their roles that are available to run the tests.
+The multihost configuration file contains definition of the domains, hosts, and their roles that are available to run the tests.
 It uses the `YAML
 <https://en.wikipedia.org/wiki/YAML>`__ language.